History of Newark, New Jersey: Founding and 18th century

+Following the Treaty of Westminster, New Jersey split into East Jersey and West Jersey.
+From 1674 to 1702, Newark was part of East Jersey and became a town in Essex County on March 7, 1683, one of the four newly independent counties in East Jersey.
+On October 31, 1693, Newark was organized as a New Jersey township based on the Newark Tract, which was first purchased on July 11, 1667, encompassing most of Essex County.
+In 1702, New Jersey was reunified and became a royal colony.
+In 1710, by royal decree of Queen Anne of Great Britain, neighboring Bergen County was enlarged to include land that had been a part of Essex County.

+Newark was granted a royal charter on April 27, 1713.
+It was incorporated on February 21, 1798, by the New Jersey Legislature's Township Act of 1798, as one of New Jersey's initial group of 104 townships.
+During its time as a township, Newark lost significant acreage with two-thirds of its land annexed to form Springfield Township (April 14, 1794), Caldwell Township (February 16, 1798; now known as Fairfield Township), Orange Township (November 27, 1806), Bloomfield Township (March 23, 1812) and Clinton Township (April 14, 1834, remainder reabsorbed by Newark on March 5, 1902).

 The first four settlers built houses at what is now the intersection of Broad Street and Market Street, also known as "Four Corners."

 The total control of the community by the Puritan Church continued until 1733 when Josiah Ogden harvested wheat on a Sunday following a lengthy rainstorm and was disciplined by the Church for Sabbath breaking.
 He left the church and corresponded with Episcopalian missionaries, who arrived to build a church in 1746 and broke up the Puritan theocracy.

 It took 70 years to eliminate the last vestiges of theocracy from Newark, when the right to hold office was finally granted to non-Protestants.